dockerhopper/LoxInterpreter/README.md

 # LoxInterpreter
-A custom interpreter made with java
+A custom interpreter designed to explore language parsing, expression evaluation, and runtime execution named Lox, using java.